 The function uses a Newton iteration due to Temme.
-If $\nu$ is real and nonnegative, the result is guaranteed and we really return the k-th positive zero of $J{\nu}$ .
-For general $\nu$ , the result is not well defined, we just use Newton iteration with $\pi(\nu/2 + k - 1/4)$ as a starting value.
+If ν is real and nonnegative, the result is guaranteed and the function really returns the k-th positive zero of J{ν} .
+For general ν , the result is not well defined, given by the Newton iteration with $\pi(\nu/2 + k - 1/4)$ as a starting value.
 (N.B.
-Using this method for large real $\nu$ would give completely different results than the $j{\nu,k}$ unless k is large enough.)
+Using this method for large real ν would give completely different results than the $j{\nu,k}$ unless k is large enough.)

-The library syntax is GEN besseljzero (GEN nu, long k, long bitprec).
+The library syntax is GEN besseljzero(GEN nu, long k, long bitprec).